shreyas-bk24/MediKit/README.md

 vendor.py - this file includes functions related to vendor (supplier).<br>

 ## How to use

->users
+### users
 If you are a regular user or a customer you can login through the login button displayed on the nav bar<br>
-  If you are a new user you can create account using sign up page after successfull sign up you are redirected into the address page,here you have to put the address of your home.</p>
+>If you are a new user you can create account using sign up page after successfull sign up you are redirected into the address page,here you have to put the address of your home.</p>

->For_vendors <br>
+### For_vendors <br>
     You can login by hovering the mouse on the medikit logo then you can find a link for login into the vendors account otherwise you can sign up into the account

->Admin dont have additional login page he will use the user login page to logon the admin account
+>**Note** <br> Admin dont have additional login page he will use the user login page to logon the admin account

 ## How to run